 To meet Occupational Health & Safety (OHS) legislation, an employer must:

-- establish a Health & Safety Committee if the employer has 20 or more full or part-time workers in total, OR
+- establish a Health & Safety Committee if the employer has 20 or more “regularly employed” workers in total, OR

-- designate a Health & Safety Representative if the employer has 5 to 19 full or part-time workers in total.
+- designate a Health & Safety Representative if the employer has 5 to 19 “regularly employed” workers in total.

 Employers can use an alternate approach to meeting these requirements with approval from an OHS director.

-As of December 1, 2021 Every employer in Alberta must ensure their Health & Safety Committee co-chairs/representatives take the MANDATORY Joint Work Site H&S Committee/H&S Representative Training.
+As of December 1, 2021 Every employer in Alberta must ensure ALL their Health & Safety Committee members, including co-chairs/representatives take the MANDATORY Joint Work Site H&S Committee/H&S Representative Training.
 This training no longer needs to be taken through an approved training provider.